sgupta70/Engineering_4_Notebook/README.md

     '7':'--...', '8':'---..', '9':'----.',
     '0':'-----', ', ':'--..--', '.':'.-.-.-',
     '?':'..--..', '/':'-..-.', '-':'-....-',
-    '(':'-.--.', ')':'-.--.-'} # numbers and letters and what they are in morse code while True:
+    '(':'-.--.', ')':'-.--.-'} # numbers and letters tasnlated to morse code while True:
-    user_input = input("Enter the string to translate, or type '-q' to quit. ") #prints out a space for you to type words in moniter user_input = user_input.upper()
+    user_input = input("Enter the string to translate, or type '-x' to quit. ")
+    user_input = user_input.upper()
     if user_input == "-X":
         break #everything stops if you type -x in